greaterthan/Guide-to-Cobudgeting/learn-how-to-use-cobudget.md

 # Cobudget Resources for Groups

 Here are some helpful resources that can guide you in taking your group through the key steps of collaborative funding.
-Though the phases can differ based on how your organization is implementing cobudgeting, these are the most common phases you can structure your process into:
+Though the phases can differ based on how your organization is implementing cobudgeting, these are the most common ones you can structure your process into:

 # ![](/assets/phasescobudget.png)